 Should sex between consenting adults be a crime?
 What if money is exchanged or agreed upon?
 In Minnesota prostitution cases, who is more often arrested and charged with a crime, the prostitute or the john?
 Though not in all states and nations, in Minnesota prostitution law makes a crime of consensual sex for money.
 Prostitution charges are filed against Johns, or customers, more often than prostitutes.

 Backpage prostitutes, and those on similar escort web sites like eros, predominate these days.
 Little prostitution happens on the street anymore.
 Police are aware of this, and routinely set up traps and sting operations, with their own backpage and other online ads.
 When the would-be client calls, a police officer lures them along, eventually to the destination — often a hotel room or apartment.
 Once inside, she (or he) soon confirms the arrangement of some sexual act for a price.
 She leaves the room “for a moment.”
 Police officers jump out for the arrest and what follows.
 Usually these events in the room are video and audio recorded.
 The client is invited to admit or offer excuses.
 Though it’s a mistake to do either, most do.
-Most are released after identification procedures.
+Most are released after identification procedures with a court Summons (book and release).
 Police are then ready for the next one.

-Minnesota Statutes Section 609.325 “Defenses” seems to try to take away defenses, though it does create a defense for some prostitutes.
+Minnesota Statutes Section 609.325 “Defenses” seems to try to legislate away defenses, though it does create a defense for some prostitutes.
 Defenses can effectively be made to these charges, however.
-These cases are so easy for law enforcement, once their sting room and webpage is set up, that they often move patrons through as if an assembly line, one after the other.
-Over time, they cut corners to ave time and end up charging people on weak evidence — people who are not-guilty.
-An experienced prostitution defense lawyer can spot these cases.
+These cases are so easy for law enforcement, once their prostitution sting room and webpage is set up, that they often move patrons through as if an assembly line, one after the other — hustling one out the back door to make room for the one coming in the front.
+Over time, they cut corners to save time and end up charging people on weak evidence — people who are not-guilty.
+An experienced prostitution defense lawyer can spot these cases and win.